Andemanden/CFD-simulation-on-LF-system/README.md

 # CFD-simulation-on-LF-system
 ![Topic][topic-image] ![Matlab Version][matlab-image] ![Uni.][AAU-image] ![LIC][LIC-image]
-> A computational fluid dynamics simulation on a laminar flow system Work in progress.
-Final result will be uploaded later
+> A computational fluid dynamics simulation on a laminar flow system

 ---
 <details>